-While it is true that automation is offering the greatest assistance in the field of Manufacturing, that does not mean it has reached its fullest potentials.
+While it is true that automation is offering the greatest assistance in the field of Manufacturing, that does not mean it has reached its fullest potential.
 As automation is making its way to the workplace, back-office functions as we know them today are bound to be transformed.
 So what does this mean for the backbone of business administration?

 Back-Office Automation and its Benefits

 In a sense, the back office is the cornerstone of an organization.
-Encompassing various department from HR, IT to finance and administration, the back office is where the products and services that the front office sell to the clients are produced.
+Encompassing various department from HR, and IT to finance and administration, the back office is where the products and services that the front office sell to the clients are produced.
 Thus, ensuring an efficient and smooth-running back office means ensuring the success of a business.

 Recognizing this importance, many C-suite officers are now racing to make headway in back-office optimization as a competitive advantage.
 The solutions they have come to?
 Automation.

-Automation, or Intelligent Automation (IA) to be exact, is the implementation of labor-saving technologies such a robots (or bots), machine learning, and artificial intelligence (AI) to replace manual workers.
+Automation, or Intelligent Automation (IA) to be exact, is the implementation of labor-saving technologies such as robots (or bots), machine learning, and artificial intelligence (AI) to replace manual workers.
 Thanks to its versatility and adaptability, Automation has been utilized by many companies and organizations for their back-office operations.

 - Minimized human errors and improved efficiency

 - Reduced expenses and time consumption